 - Lame Pun Reaction: The way the narrator reacts to most of Henry's jokes.

 - Leitmotif: A Mickey Mousing-esque bass beat for when Henry is moving, as well as the intro theme during certain animal lectures.

-- Medium Blending: Most of the time, the scene is blank white, sometimes with CGI objects and scenery, alongside CGI Henry and live-action animals.
+- Most of the time, the scene is blank white, sometimes with CGI objects and scenery, alongside CGI Henry and live-action animals.
 However, every episode involves animated, comedic shorts involving cartoon animals that loosely tie in the episode's theme.

 - Once per Episode: Henry's report and "Henry's Amazing Golden Gecko Awards".

 - Parental Bonus: Henry and the Narrator make a lot of movie references that might fly over a lot of the kids' heads as a joke for the parents.

 - Predators Are Mean: Heavily averted.
 While scary at times, predators and scavengers are treated as just as dignified and worthy of respect as part of nature's complex ecosystems as the herbivores.